dat3Cph/material/flow5/week1-getting-started/ReactExercise1.md

 {persons.map((  ....    )=><WelcomePerson  ....      />)}
 ```

 This will probably provide a nasty warning in the console.
-Read about keys here (a topic for tomorrow) to solve this problem.
+Read about [keys](https://react.dev/learn/rendering-lists) here (a topic for next week) to solve this problem.